Hurt On The Job In Maryland, Virginia Or Washington, D.C.?

 - The injured worker receives benefits during the course of treatment for the injury.

 However, these benefits are limited.
 If you are injured on the job, you cannot receive additional damages such as pain and suffering that you would under civil litigation.
+It is important that you discuss your situation with a highly knowledgeable Washington DC workers’ compensation lawyer at our law firm.

 Are There Different Types of Workers’ Comp Benefits?